 In the SOJ the applicant concurs with this condition.
-This condition is still applicable, as discussed with the Trails finding, for the subject Basic Plan revision (A-9968-01) and is carried forward.
+This condition is still applicable, as discussed with the Trails finding of this technical staff report, for the subject Basic Plan revision (A-9968-01) and should be carried forward.
 Details regarding the internal trails and sidewalks will be addressed at the time of CDP, PPS and SDP.